altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 - also in case of sender and receiver JVM crashes.

 ### `AsyncWriteJournal`:
 - A journal stores the sequence of messages sent to a persistent actor.
 An application can control which messages are journaled and which are received by the persistent actor without being journaled.
 Journal maintains highestSequenceNr that is increased on each message.
 The storage backend of a journal is pluggable.
-The persistence extension comes with a “leveldb” journal plugin, which writes to the local filesystem.
+The persistence extension comes with a "leveldb" journal plugin, which writes to the local filesystem.
 Replicated journals are available as Community plugins.

 ### Snapshot store:
 - A snapshot store persists snapshots of a persistent actor’s internal state.
 Snapshots are used for optimizing recovery times.
 The storage backend of a snapshot store is pluggable.
-The persistence extension comes with a “local” snapshot storage plugin, which writes to the local filesystem.
+The persistence extension comes with a "local" snapshot storage plugin, which writes to the local filesystem.

 ### Event sourcing.
 - Based on the building blocks described above, Akka persistence provides abstractions for the development of event sourced applications (see section Event sourcing) Replicated snapshot stores are available as Community plugins.

 # Event sourcing
 The basic idea behind Event Sourcing is quite simple.
 A persistent actor receives a (non-persistent) command which is first validated if it can be applied to the current state.
 Here validation can mean anything, from simple inspection of a command message’s fields up to a conversation with several external services, for example.
 If validation succeeds, events are generated from the command, representing the effect of the command.
 These events are then persisted and, after successful persistence, used to change the actor’s state.
 When the persistent actor needs to be recovered, only the persisted events are replayed of which we know that they can be successfully applied.
 In other words, events cannot fail when being replayed to a persistent actor, in contrast to commands.
 Event sourced actors may of course also process commands that do not change application state such as query commands for example.
-Another excellent article about “thinking in Events” is Events As First-Class Citizens by Randy Shoup.
+Another excellent article about "thinking in Events" is Events As First-Class Citizens by Randy Shoup.
 It is a short and recommended read if you’re starting developing Events based applications.
 Akka persistence supports event sourcing with the PersistentActor trait.
 An actor that extends this trait uses the persist method to persist and handle events.
 The behavior of a PersistentActor is defined by implementing receiveRecover and receiveCommand.
 This is demonstrated in the following example.
 ```scala
 import akka.actor._
 import akka.persistence._